 I'm a single mother of four who has been running injury-free for 27 years, astonishingly without ever losing any weight.
 I'm a writer and editor near Boston, and author of "Honey, Do You Need a Ride?
 Confessions of a Fat Runner."

-An Upstate, NY resident who loves the marathon, a good beer, and all of the numbers/nerdy things.
+A new mom and Upstate, NY resident who loves the marathon, a good beer, and all of the numbers/nerdy things.
 I write about my journey to a sub-3:00 marathon, training tweaks for improvement, and finding that "running/life balance" unicorn.
-On tap Next: Training to be a first time mom, time for 3rd trimester...ready or not!
+On tap Next: Maneuvering through motherhood and postpartum running!

 I'm a mom and business owner from upstate NY.
 I love running, coffee, and adult beverages.
 Also chocolate.
 I'm currently training for shorter distances (mile-5k) but my big goal is to qualify for the 2020 Olympic Trials in the marathon.